-As required, the Preliminary Site Plan demonstrates that all loading spaces are located on the same property as the proposed development and are accessible to the activities or uses served.
-The location of the proposed loading spaces will allow for convenient delivery of packages to the residential buildings and the community building.
+As required, the submitted Site Plan demonstrates that the loading space is located on the same property as the proposed development and is accessible to the activities or uses served.
+The location of the proposed loading space will allow for convenient delivery of packages to the residential buildings.